alwinb/spec-url/README.md

 - Exports unsafePrint, pathname and filePath functions.
 - Exports parseResolve as an alias for WHATWGParseResolve.
-- Exports an errors (obj) functon to return a list of violated structural constraints, if any.
+- <s>Exports an errors (obj) functon to return a list of violated structural constraints, if any.</s>
 - Catch up with WHATWG changes: C0-control and DEL codepoints are no longer allowed in domains.
 - Prevent reparse bugs for relative URLs that start with  a scheme-like dir or file component.
 - Fix a regression where non-character codepoints were not correctly percent encoded.